 Have Some Tools Handy

 You might have to drive in all sorts of weather.
 Apart from learning to drive intelligently, you will also need to keep some tools handy.
 You’ll most definitely need a GPS.
 Keep essential cleaning and disinfectant supplies handy.
-Engine tools, fuel, wires, spare pipes are some of the most essential things you need to keep on hand.
+Engine tools, fuel, wires, spare pipes (a good source is FindItParts.com) are some of the most essential things you need to keep on hand.

 Training with NewWay